Ada-C19/task-list-api/ada-project-docs/wave_02.md

-# Wave 2: Using Query Params

-## Goal

-Our task list API allows users to create tasks and get a list of all tasks.
-Our users will find it useful to be able to sort through these tasks by title!
-Our goal is to implement a basic sorting feature for our tasks.

-## Requirements

-The following are required routes for wave 2.
-Feel free to implement the routes in any order within this wave.

-### Tips

 - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any mispellings.
 - Use the tests in `tests/test_wave_02.py` to guide your implementation.